richardjonesnz/moodle-block_newblock/README.md

  See: https://www.moodlebites.com/mod/page/view.php?id=24546

- Clone or download the zip file.
+ Clone or download the zip file for a branch.
+If you are following our MoodleBites course, clone or download branch start_point.

 Rename the newblock/ folder to the name of your module (eg "widget").
 The module folder MUST be lower case.